devs-des1re/qof/README.md

 **v1.0.0** - First release of qof!

+**v1.1.0:**
+- Added icon to the Debugger console
+- Removed case sensitive extension feature

 Notes
 ===
-The extensions column is case sensitive for your information
+~~The extensions column is case sensitive for your information~~

 All rights reserved devs_des1re 2025
 ===